How to spot fake documents: Ultimate guide

 Use AI and machine learning

-One of the best ways to verify the authenticity of a document is by using document and language-agnostic software.
+One of the best ways to verify the authenticity of a document is by using document and language-agnostic software: a one-size-fits-all fake document checker.

 This approach preserves customer privacy while accurately detecting signs of forgery and falsification — regardless of document type.